God Eater: Setting

 The God Eater franchise takes place in the year 2071, several years after the emergence of the Aragami (アラガミ, Aragami).
-The Aragami are race of vicious creatures made of a cluster of "Oracle Cells", single-celled organisms that can consume anything and take on its attributes, that devours most of the Earth's resources and much of humanity to the point of near-extinction.
+The Aragami are race of vicious creatures made from clusters of "Oracle Cells", single-celled organisms that can consume anything and take on its attributes, that devours most of the Earth's resources and much of humanity to the point of near-extinction.
 Coming in different forms, they are invincible against any conventional weaponry, even capable of absorbing large quantities of nuclear energy into their own, until a Finnish pharmaceutical company known as Fenrir (フェンリル, Fenrir) created a series of biomechanical hybrid weapons called Jinki (神機, Jinki) that can kill the Aragami, as well as selecting those who can wield such weapons.
 These individuals are then called God Eater (ゴッドイーター, Goddo Ītā).
-Various branches of Fenrir also have a sanctuary called the "Outer Ghetto", in which the rich, as well as those who yet to qualify as a God Eater and their families, resides, but due to overpopulation, the company limits the capacity of those who lives inside the Ghetto.
+Various branches of Fenrir also have a sanctuary called the "Outer Ghetto", in which the rich, as well as those who yet to qualify as a God Eater and their families, resides, but due to overpopulation, the company limits the capacity of those who live inside the Ghetto.